HERE IS FARRELL FAMILY’S TRIBUTE TO THE COLLECTIVES OF THE SPANISH CIVIL WAR (began 19 July 1936)

 However, the Collectives were hated by Stalin and his stooges in the Spanish Communist Party, as they represented a true example of socialism created by the people themselves, and not by a Bolshevik “revolutionary vanguard”.
 And eventually, in 1937-8, they were forcibly put down, not by Franco, but, on Stalin’s orders, by a Republican army led by the Communist general Enrique Lister.

 Although the collectives of the Spanish Republic survived only for a brief “moment in the sun”, they serve as a shining practical example of the way in which ordinary people can spontaneously organise a just and sustainable society at short notice, and in the absence of anything much in the way of a central authority.
 In that sense, they are a model of the kind of society we will all one day need to live in, operating the only true definition of ‘sustainability’ – ‘local production for local need’.
-In the meantime, if anyone ever tells you that ‘socialism is a good idea, but it’s against human nature and/or “wouldn’t work”’, please refer them to the Collectives of the Spanish Civil War.
+In the meantime, if anyone ever tells you that ‘socialism is a good idea, but it’s against human nature/never been tried/or “wouldn’t work”’, please refer them to the Collectives of the Spanish Civil War.